BleuxGenius/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+            Middleware and Routing is apart of Express.
+Express routers manages your api in a cleaner way.
+            I also learned that with middleware you have the options to write custom middleware to validate request and responses much easier .

 - [ ] Describe Middleware?
+            Middleware can get the request and response objects , operate on them and (when specified) trigger some action.
+Ex is (logging or security).
+Its a software that is much like the middleman for specified code you write, you can add the middleware to your code to preform a fucntion on that block of code before something occurs.

 - [ ] Describe a Resource?
+            resources are the information in your API. it can be one piece of data or a collection of resources.

 - [ ] What can the API return to help clients know if a request was successful?
+        HTTP status codes assist clients when knowing if a request was successful.

 - [ ] How can we partition our application into sub-applications?
+        Utilizing routes to build and organize our endpoints in a much neater fashion can assist us in the long run.

 ## Minimum Viable Product